 The Structural Empowerment component of Magnet designation reviews an organization’s personnel policies and practices, its professional development programs and its collaboration among the medical team and with community organizations.

 Magnet status hospitals involve nurses as key players in institutional decision-making, utilizing their first-hand knowledge of day-to-day medical practice and their interaction with patients to inform the organization's policies, said Urban.

 This practice not only benefits the hospital and its patients, but it can also lead to more engagement and job satisfaction among nurses.

 "This really helps with work satisfaction so that when decisions are made, nurses really feel that they have a voice, that they’re being listened to, that they're valued," Urban said.
 "Nurse turnover rate is lower and job satisfaction is higher."

 An organization’s professional nursing practice is truly the foundation for its certification as a Magnet hospital.
 Nursing staff at Magnet hospitals must demonstrate a clear understanding of the role of nursing and how it applies to working with patients, families, communities and an interdisciplinary medical team, according to the ANCC.

-Magnet hospitals are assessed not only on the quality of nursing in the institution, but on what that professional practice can achieve.
-Magnet certification reviews a number of professional practice measures, including the autonomy of its nursing staff and the relationships between its nursing and other medical teams.
+Magnet hospitals are assessed not only on the quality of nursing in the institution but on what that professional practice can achieve.
+Magnet certification reviews a number of professional practice measures, including the autonomy of its nursing staff and the relationships between its nurses and other medical teams.

 Urban said that Magnet hospitals put a strong focus on communication among nursing units, hospital departments and all levels of medical staff, from surgeons and physicians to pharmacists and lab workers.